evanx/jsbin/hydratePromises/readme.md

 Perhaps this is for a prototype, and so we want a quick opininated means of hydrating our state.

-We introduce a mixin for `hydrateFromPromises` which we can use as follows:
+So we introduce a mixin for `hydrateFromPromises` which we can use as follows:

 ```javascript
 var FrontPage = React.createClass({